SkoolNotes/Taproot/2020HIST201/KBhHIST201WWIEssayOutlineJack.md

 (um...
 Raison freaking detat again!
 Or maybe [[KBhHIST201Realism]])

-"Instead of leveraging a more passive strategy of defense to maintain peace, European nations in the early 19th century chose a more active role in security that resulted in the disruption of preset balances of power.
+"Instead of leveraging a more passive strategy of defense to maintain peace, European nations in the early 19th century chose a more active role in security though that resulted in the disruption of preset balances of power.

 ## Defluffifying
 CHOSEN THESIS CLAIM